-Click&Move® (C&M) is an automation solution designed for OEMs, systems integrators, and end users.
+Click&Move® (C&M) is an automation solution designed for OEMs and systems integrators.
 It can include motion control, PLC logic, local I/O, and networked I/O. Applications can be simple, single-axis with minimal I/O to complex, multi-axes running in real time.

 A Click&Move system will consist of both a software component used to create the logic, HMI, and motion profiles and hardware components such as a controller, servo drives, and I/O devices.